jaredpar/jaredpar.github.io/_posts/2008-10-28-is-intptr-long-truncating.md

 ](http://www.aisto.com/roeder/dotnet/Default.aspx?Target=code://mscorlib:2.0.0
 .0:b77a5c561934e089/System.Int32)) value); }

-The problem is long value is arbitrarily truncated to an int.??
-This has the effect of essentially losing any address over the 4 GB range (in other words, no 64 bit addresses).??
-This much to big of a hole to actually be the real behavior so I decided to see if it was a bug in the disassembler.??
+The problem is long value is arbitrarily truncated to an int.
+This has the effect of essentially losing any address over the 4 GB range (in other words, no 64 bit addresses).
+This much to big of a hole to actually be the real behavior so I decided to see if it was a bug in the disassembler.
 I was using .Net Reflector so I switched to IL mode.